 How Does Net Energy Metering Work?

-- When your panels don’t produce enough solar power to meet your energy usage, your meter runs regularly, meaning it will draw power from the electric grid like it did before you installed solar panels.
-Therefore, this is not an “off the grid” situation.
+By comparison, when your panels don’t produce enough solar power to meet your energy usage, your meter draws power from the electric grid like it did before you installed solar panels.
+Therefore, NEM is not an “off the grid” situation.

-- If your solar energy generation is more than what your home used in the billing cycle, your electric provider won’t charge you for that month and will credit your next month’s bill.
+If your solar energy generation is more than what your home used in the billing cycle, your electric provider won’t charge you for that month, and they will credit your next month’s bill.

-Because you still need to tap into the grid during times when your solar panels aren’t producing electricity (i.e. at night or on cloudy days), you still need to have an electricity plan.
+Since you need the grid during times when your solar panels don’t produce electricity (i.e. at night or on cloudy days), you still need an electricity plan.
 Net metering is a special type of plan offered by only a few REPs.
 NEM eligibility varies widely and depends on several factors, including state legislation, regulations, and policies.
 Chariot Energy happens to be one of the few REPs in Texas that offer net metering as an energy plan!

 What About Energy Storage?
 Couldn’t I Just Store This Extra Electricity?

-Unfortunately, because energy storage technology is still in its early stages, battery storage is very expensive, inefficient, and costly.
+Unfortunately, battery storage technology is still in its early stages, making it very expensive, inefficient, and costly.
 Perhaps the most advanced renewable energy storage device on the market today, Tesla’s Powerwall costs around $6,500 for one solar storage unit — and they recommend that the average residential home install two.

-This is why most rooftop solar owners currently opt for a net metering setup.
-Still, we’re optimistic that solar storage will become more affordable 10 years from now.
-Just look at how rapidly the costs for solar panels have dropped in the previous 10 years!
+Thus, most rooftop solar owners currently opt for a net metering setup.
+Still, we’re optimistic that solar storage will become more affordable in 10 years.
+Just look at how rapidly the costs for solar panels have dropped in the last decade!

 Does My State Have Net Metering Rules?

-Whether you already have solar panels installed on your roof or you’re looking into buying solar panels for your home, you should first check if your state offers net metering and whether there are any policies in place around them.
+Whether you already have solar panels installed on your roof or you want to buy them, you should first check if your state offers net metering and whether there are any policies in place around them.
 This could make all the difference in how quickly you pay yourself back for investing in rooftop solar for your home.

-Currently, 38 states have mandatory net metering rules in place, and two states — Texas and Idaho — have voluntarily adopted net metering programs.
-This means only some utilities in Texas have policies in place.
+Currently, 38 states have mandatory net metering rules, and two states — Texas and Idaho — have voluntarily adopted net metering programs.
+This means only some utilities in Texas have policies for the program.

 Who is Eligible for Net Metering in Texas?

 Speaking of the Lone Star State, this is where Chariot offers NEM plans.
-We can’t speak to other states, but in Texas, you are eligible for net metering if:
+You are eligible for net metering if:

 - You are in a deregulated area of Texas (you can pick your electric company);